DeepX-inc/machina/README.md

 You can see the full example code [here](https://github.com/DeepX-inc/machina/blob/master/example/run_ppo_sac.py).

 To obtain this composability, machina's sampling method is deliberatly restricted to be episode-based because episode-based sampling is suitable for real-world environments.
 Moreover, some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.

+## Implemented Algorithms
+The algorithms classes described below are useful for real-world Deep Reinforcement Learning.
 <TABLE>
 <TR>
   <TH> CLASS</TH>